Harvestella: Reception

 Harvestella received "mixed or average" reviews according to the review aggregator Metacritic.
 Jonathan Bolding of PC Gamer called the game "Square Enix's answer to Rune Factory", saying that it had a "distinctive spin and visual style".
 Cass Marshall of Polygon called it "an intriguing take on a chill vibes genre of game", and calling its fully 3D graphics an "interesting perspective".
-Ali Jones of GamesRadar+ called its $60 release price expensive compared to other farming sims, saying that "we'll have to wait [...] to see whether Harvestella proves worthy of its premium price".